Overall objective of the project

 Phases_project6

-We plan to complete this project in three years.
-The first phase will deal with specimen preparation and digitization, and will take place in the FLAS herbarium that is part of the Florida Museum of Natural History of the University of Florida.
-We are currently on the second year of the project, and we are editing the information that was uploaded in the portals and populating different field of the database using the data generated by optical character recognition, the later, performed in the herbarium of the University of Madison, Wisconsin.
-The third year will be devoted to finishing the edition of the data and georeferencing it.
+This project was completed in about three years.
+The first phase dealt with specimen preparation and digitization in the FLAS herbarium.
+The second year of the project included editing the information that was uploaded in the portals, and populating different field of the database using the data generated by optical character recognition performed in the herbarium of the University of Madison, Wisconsin.
+The third year was devoted to finishing the edition of the data and georeferencing it.